Tomorrow Woman: Fictional character biography

-The immortal Professor Ivo, creator of the android villain Amazo, and T. O. Morrow, creator of the android villain-turned-hero Red Tornado, decide to join forces and create a new android together that will destroy the newly reformed Justice League of America.
-Hearing the JLA is holding a new membership drive soon, the two scientists decide to create an agent who will infiltrate the team as a new member and then eventually destroy them with a lethal electromagnetic pulse (EMP) weapon designed to shut down brain activity.
-While Ivo gives their creation artificial skin, musculature and organs, giving it temperature, pulse, and other human characteristics, Morrow creates the artificial mind, programming a personality capable of learning and adapting, implanting false memories of a human life.
-The android, Tomorrow Woman, believes she is a human born with mutant abilities due to having a "four-lobed brain", a possible preview of how humanity may evolve in thousands of years (a similar explanation was given to explain the mutant abilities of DC hero Captain Comet).
-To make their victory more enjoyable, Ivo and Morrow program Tomorrow Woman to act and think as a noble hero, only activating the EMP weapon after she feels she has firmly gained the trust of the entire team.
+Professor Ivo and T. O. Morrow, both accomplished roboticists, decide to join forces and create a new android that will destroy the Justice League.
+After learning that the JLA is holding an membership drive, the two scientists decide to create an agent who will infiltrate the team and kill the team's members with a lethal electromagnetic pulse (EMP) that shuts down brain activity.
+While Ivo gives their creation artificial skin, musculature, organs, and other human characteristics, Morrow creates the android's mind, programming a personality capable of learning and adapting and false memories of a human life.
+The android, Tomorrow Woman, believes she is a human born with mutant abilities due to having a "four-lobed brain", a preview of how humanity may evolve in thousands of years.
+Ivo and Morrow program Tomorrow Woman to act and think as a hero, only activating the EMP weapon after she has gained the trust of the entire team.

 At the membership drive, Tomorrow Woman is the last to arrive and impresses the Justice League with her formidable telekinetic powers as well as her kind, earnest, and altruistic nature.
 After passing their tests and fooling their equipment, as well as the telepathy of Martian Manhunter and the heightened senses of Superman, she is accepted into the team.
-For the next few weeks, Tomorrow Woman primarily helps the Justice League against a strange menace called IF, which turns out to be a weapon from the future.
+For the next few weeks, Tomorrow Woman primarily helps the Justice League against a strange menace called IF, which is discovered to be a weapon from the future.
 The League realizes an electromagnetic pulse can deactivate IF and prevent it from causing more destruction.
-Tomorrow Woman's programming to kill the League activates, but she resists it, telling Green Lantern (Kyle Rayner) that she believes something inside her is bad but that she will choose to act as a hero.
+Tomorrow Woman's programming to kill the League activates, but she resists it, telling Green Lantern (Kyle Rayner) that she believes something inside her is bad, but that she will choose to act as a hero.
 She then sacrifices herself, using the EMP weapon to destroy IF and herself.
-While Ivo is furious at this development, Morrow reveals he deliberately made Tomorrow Woman's brain advanced enough to develop her own personality and ethics, and so her act of free will is an example of his genius and proof that he is better at creating artificial life than Ivo is.
-Realizing Tomorrow Woman's true nature, the League tracks down and captures Ivo and Morrow.
-Later, Superman oversees Tomorrow Woman's burial, stating that she was a living woman and not simply a robot.
+While Ivo is furious at this development, Morrow reveals he deliberately made Tomorrow Woman's brain advanced enough to develop her own personality and ethics, and so her act of free will is a demonstration of his genius.